jamievlin/latex-templates/README.md

-# My Latex Tempaltes
+# My Latex Templates

-A collection of bib files, preambles and sample usage for my LaTeX tempaltes.
+A collection of bib files, preambles and sample usage for my LaTeX templates.
-Use it as you will - no need to credit me unless you are redistributing these files in verbatim/modified *.tex/bib form.
+Use it as you will - no need to credit me unless you are redistributing these files in verbatim/modified \*.tex/bib form.

 ## Disclaimer